The Zephyr project encourages contributors to submit changes as smaller pull requests. Smaller pull requests (PRs) have the following benefits:

-Optionally resolve in the next Zephyr Dev Meeting or Architecture Working Group meeting with more Maintainers and project stakeholders.
+Optionally resolve in the next Zephyr Dev Meeting meeting with more Maintainers and project stakeholders.

-The involved parties and the Assignee to be present when the (escalated) issue is discussed.
+The involved parties and the Assignee to be present when the issue is discussed.

-If all avenues of resolution and escalation have failed, assignees can escalate to the TSC voting members and get a binding resolution in the TSC by adding the tsc label on the PR.
+If all avenues of resolution and escalation have failed, assignees can escalate to the TSC and get a binding resolution in the TSC by adding the TSC label on the PR.

-Assignee to ensure the resolution of the escalation and the outcome is documented in the related pull request or issues on Github.
+The Assignee is expected to ensure the resolution of the escalation and the outcome is documented in the related pull request or issues on Github.

 Be respectful when commenting on PRs.
 Refer to the Zephyr Code of Conduct for more details.

 The Zephyr Project recognizes that reviewers and maintainers have limited bandwidth.
-Prioritize review requests in the following order:
+As a reviewer, prioritize review requests in the following order:

 PRs related to items in the Zephyr Release Plan or those targeting the next release during the stabilization period (after RC1).

-PRs that the reviewer has requested blocking changes.
+PRs where the reviewer has requested blocking changes.

 PRs assigned to the reviewer as the area maintainer.